Are cockapoos high maintenance?

 So, are Cockapoos annoying, or are they just the same as every dog out there?
 I still say the Cockapoo is a beautiful, fantastic dog and makes a wonderful companion for a family.
 Of course, if you have the wrong mindset, all dog breeds can be annoying.
 That’s why I stress the need to research thoroughly and in-depth the breed you’re considering.

-In fairness, it can’t be the dog’s fault that you chose them, they did nothing wrong, and some dogs have a quirky personality; however, that’s what makes them unique and a joy to be around.
+In fairness, it can’t be the dog’s fault that you chose them, they did nothing wrong, and some dogs have a quirky personalities; however, that makes them unique and a joy to be around.

-If you’re contemplating becoming the owner of a Cockapoo, weigh up all the pros and cons.
+If you’re contemplating becoming a Cockapoo owner, weigh all the pros and cons.

 - Cockapoos are lively and full of energy.